amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 Key-Column-Value stores:
 * edgestore
 * graphindex
-* janusgraph_ids (this used to be called titan_ids)
+* janusgraph_ids (this used to be called titan_ids in Titan)
 * system_properties
 * systemlog
 * txlog

-In addition, any store you define in the umbrella `storage.dynamodb.stores.*` namespace that starts with `ulog_` will be used for user-defined transaction logs.
+Any store you define in the umbrella `storage.dynamodb.stores.*` namespace that starts with `ulog_` will be used for user-defined transaction logs.

+Again, if you opt out of storage-native locking with the `storage.dynamodb.native-locking = false` configuration, you will need to configure the data model, initial capacity and rate limiters for the three following stores:
+* edgestore_lock_
+* graphindex_lock_
+* system_properties_lock_

 You can configure the initial read and write capacity, rate limits, scan limits and data model for each KCV graph store.
 You can always scale up and down the read and